thegworld/gtx-browser/docs/gpu/gpu_testing.md

 ## Overview

-The GPU bots run a different set of tests than the majority of the Chromium test machines.
+The GPU bots run a different set of tests than the majority of the GTx Browser test machines.
 The GPU bots specifically focus on tests which exercise the graphics processor, and whose results are likely to vary between graphics card vendors.